hargup/sample_clojure/README.md

 lein run
 ```

-Or use `lein uberjar` to create an java jar and then run it.
+Or use `lein uberjar` to create a java jar and then run it.

 ```
 java -jar target/uberjar/reminders-0.1.0-SNAPSHOT-standalone.jar